kmmbvnr/viewflow-docs-v1/docs/index.rst

 .. image:: _static/ShipmentProcess.png
    :width: 400px

-After more than ten years history of the BPMN standard, it contains a whole set of battle-proven primitives for all occasions and helps you to describe all real life business process scenarios.
+After more than ten years history of the BPMN standard, it contains the whole set of battle-proven primitives for all occasions and helps you to describe all real life business process scenarios.
 Viewflow assists you in building a BPMN diagram in code and keep business logic separate from django forms and views code.

-Viewflow suite has a modular design, and you can use viewflow core libary itself, or accompanied with pre-built UI frontend.
+Viewflow suite has a modular design, and you can use viewflow core library itself, or accompanied with pre-built UI frontend.

 3d party documentation
 ======================